 4-3.
 Severability Clause.
 If any provision of this regulation or its application to any person or circumstance is held invalid, the invalidity does not affect other provision or applications of this regulation which can be given effect without the invalid provision or application, and to this end the provisions of this regulation are severable.

-4-4 Compliance.
+4-4.
+Compliance.
 In regards to compliance with this regulation, substantial compliance with the spirit of this regulation rather than complete compliance is acceptable.

 4-5.
 Sovereign Immunity.
 Nothing in this Regulation shall provide or be interpreted to provide a waiver of sovereign immunity from suit of the Tribe or any of its governmental officers and/or agents.